truenas/documentation/content/GettingStarted/SCALEReleaseNotes.md

 For more details on feature flags, see [OpenZFS Feature Flags](https://openzfs.github.io/openzfs-docs/Basic%20Concepts/Feature%20Flags.html) and [OpenZFS zpool-feature.7](https://openzfs.github.io/openzfs-docs/man/7/zpool-features.7.html).

+## 24.10.0 Changelog

+**October 29, 2024**

+iXsystems is pleased to release TrueNAS 24.10.0!
+This is the first stable release of TrueNAS SCALE 24.10 (Electric Eel).
+It includes numerous software component updates and polished features, as well as fixes for issues discovered in 24.10-RC.1 and 24.10-RC.2.

+Notable changes:

+*
+* Documentation Hub Update: To reflect the continuing process of application maintenance and updates as separate from TrueNAS major version releases, all application Tutorials are moved from the Tutorials section in TrueNAS version documentation to a dedicated and unversioned [TrueNAS Apps](https://www.truenas.com/docs/truenasapps/) section.

+  Community contributions to TrueNAS Apps documentation are highly encouraged!
+  The [Community Apps](https://www.truenas.com/docs/truenasapps/communityapps/) documentation is pre-populated with placeholder templates for each application available in the TrueNAS Community train.
+  See [Contributing to TrueNAS Application Documentation](https://www.truenas.com/docs/contributing/applications/#contributing-to-truenas-application-documentation) for more information.

+<a href="https://ixsystems.atlassian.net/issues/?filter=11052" target="_blank">Click here for the full changelog</a> of completed Jira tickets that are included in the 24.10.0 release.
+{{< include file="/static/includes/JiraFilterInstructions.md" >}}

+### 24.10.0 Known Issues

+*

+<a href="https://ixsystems.atlassian.net/issues/?filter=11053" target="_blank">Click here to see the latest information on Jira</a> about public issues discovered in 24.10.0 that are being resolved in a future TrueNAS release.

 ## 24.10-RC.2 Changelog

+{{< expand "Click to expand" "v" >}}
 {{< hint type=warning title="Early Release Software" >}}
 Early releases are intended for testing and feedback purposes.
 Do not use early release software for critical tasks.